 UKA affiliated athletes and other Club members may be required to prove their Club Affiliation by showing their UKA licence or other respective ID at registration.
 Please remember your licence otherwise we may have to charge you the additional unaffiliated £2 on the day.

 Your Bib, which is also your timing chip, must be worn on the front of either your vest or shorts and must be visible at all times.
 If covered up it may not get registered on the Start/Finish line.

 NOTE: Incorrect attachment may results in no finishing time

-Please assemble by the Start Line at 9:50am for a compulsory safety briefing, which will give you the latest update on the course and any issues you need to be aware.
+Please assemble by the Start Line at 9:55am for a safety briefing, which will give you the latest update on the course and any issues you need to be aware.

 The use of headphones or music players

 The Race permit for this event strongly advises that runners do not wear personal headphones/earphones to listen to iPods, MP3 players, smartphones or other personal music players whilst participating in the event.
 Why?
 Running whilst wearing headphones/earphones significantly reduces your ability to hear traffic, individual vehicles, instructions and warnings from the police, marshals and other people, and generally distracts your attention, increasing the risk of accident or injury to yourself and possibly other people.

 If however you choose to participate in the event using such a device you accept full responsibility for your own safety and for the safety of anyone else who may be affected by your acts or omissions.

 NOTE: You must remove your ear plugs completely when approaching a Road Junction or Crossing and you will be disqualified if you don’t adhere to this request.